mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Active and Reactive Power at Series Impedance
-To calculate the active and reactive power across the series impedance of the branch, the function can be used:
+To calculate the active and reactive power across the series impedance of the branch, use:
 ```@repl ComputationPowersCurrentsLosses
 active, reactive = seriesPower(analysis; label = "Branch 2")
 ```